GuineaBot3Labs/StarFox-AI/README.md

     sudo apt update
     sudo apt install higan

-You will then have to **LEGALLY** obtain a StarFox ROM.
+You will have to **LEGALLY** obtain a StarFox ROM.
 Load this ROM into the emulator, and do the rest.
 (May require fiddling around with the settings.)

 Download the requirements like so: